Texas Supreme Court rules against pregnant woman seeking abortion as she leaves state for procedure - KESQ

 “The exception requires a doctor to decide whether Ms. Cox’s difficulties pose such risks,” the ruling continues. “(A doctor) asked a court to pre-authorize the abortion yet she could not, or at least did not, attest to the court that Ms. Cox’s condition poses the risks the exception requires.”

-A separate case is still pending before the Texas Supreme Court seeking clarity on the “medical emergency” exception.
+A separate case pending before the Texas Supreme Court seeks clarity on the “medical emergency” exception.
 Notably, in its opinion, the court called on the Texas Medical Board to provide further guidance on the law.

 “The courts cannot go further by entering into the medical-judgment arena.
 The Texas Medical Board, however, can do more to provide guidance in response to any confusion that currently prevails,” the opinion states.
 “Each of the three branches of government has a distinct role, and while the judiciary cannot compel executive branch entities to do their part, it is obvious that the legal process works more smoothly when they do.”